hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 ```

 Thus, this is one target for optimization if deemed necessary down the line.
 However, I'm hesitant to optimize the trace since it makes trace-handling code in the frontend and backend more complicated :/

+(One elegant way to optimize is to simply store the completed `stdout` buffer ONCE in the trace.
+And then within each execution point, store a byte index into the buffer.
+Thus, to render the stdout contents for each point, all we do is slice the buffer from the start to that index.)